UniMath/UniMath/documentation/guides/tutorials/t05-category-theory.md

     (path_category_morphism_is_iso f).
 ```

-For `z_iso`, there are the following accessors, and some lemmas that show that they form an equivalence relation:
+For `z_iso`, there are the following accessors, and some lemmas that show that they form an equivalence relation.
+Note that `z_iso_mor` is a coercion:

 ```coq
 z_iso_mor               : z_iso a b → a --> b